Zaatari Refugee Camp

-Ludwig also serves as a nonresident senior fellow in economic studies at the Brookings Institution, research associate of the National Bureau of Economic Research, codirector of the NBER’s working group on the economics of crime, and codirector of the new crime initiative at Abdul Latif Jameel Poverty Action Lab (JPAL) at MIT.
-Prior to joining the University of Chicago faculty, Ludwig was professor of public policy at Georgetown University.
-He is currently on the editorial board of American Economic Review.
+Prior to coming to Harris, Ludwig was a professor of public policy at Georgetown University.
+He is currently on the editorial board of the American Economic Review and was formerly coeditor of the Journal of Human Resources, and currently serves on the National Academy of Sciences Committee on the Neurobiological and Socio-behavioral Science of Adolescent Development and Its Applications.
 In 2012 he was elected vice president of the Association for Public Policy Analysis and Management (APPAM), the professional society for public policy schools.
-In 2006, he was awarded APPAM’s David N. Kershaw Prize for Contributions to Public Policy by Age 40.
+Ludwig received his BA in economics from Rutgers College and his MA and PhD in economics from Duke University.
+In 2006 he was awarded APPAM’s David N. Kershaw Prize for Contributions to Public Policy by Age 40.
 In 2012 he was elected to the Institute of Medicine of the National Academies of Science.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.